We explain how we supervise firms in the supervised run-off regime (SRO).

 Here there will be different reporting requirements and firms will receive contact from our supervisors that they may not have received in the past.
-We may choose to apply further reporting or other requirements that we were not be able to apply under the EU passporting regime.

 Your firm may also need to contact us proactively, for example because of Principle 11 (Relations with regulators) which requires that your firm deals with its regulators in an open and cooperative way, and must appropriately disclose to us anything relating to the firm for which that we would reasonably expect notice.